askui/askui/docs/docs/general/06-Tutorials/shop-demo.md

 });
 ```

-To run this test use the `npx jasmine --config=specs/support/jasmine.json` command.
+To run this test use the `npx jest --config ./test/jest.config.ts` command.